advance100/doc_webpack/webpack-runtime-api-summary.md

-A quick summary of all methods and variables availible in code compiled with webpack.
+A quick summary of all methods and variables available in code compiled with webpack.

 ## Basic